Netcracker/KubeMarine/documentation/Troubleshooting.md

 ### Case 1

-**Symptoms**: A pod can't resolve a short name.
-Check inside the pod looks the following:
+**Symptoms**: A pod cannot resolve a short name.
+A check inside the pod looks like the following:

 ```
 $ nslookup kubernetes.default